PowerShell/PowerShell-RFC/Draft-Accepted/feedback_completer_auto_discovery.md

 ├───...
 ```

-Each item within `Completions` is a folder.
+Each item within `completions` is a folder.
 - `_startup_`: tab-completer declared in this folder will be auto-loaded at the startup of an interactive `ConsoleHost` session.
 - `git` or `az`: tab-completer for a specific native command should be declared in a folder named after the native command.
 It will be auto-loaded when user tab completes on the command.